tobiasuruali/Causal_MachineLearning/README.md

 ## Analysis

-The analysis will involve fitting various Double ML models to the data using the `DoubleML` package in R. We will evaluate their performance in estimating treatment effects using a range of evaluation metrics.
+The analysis will involve fitting various Double ML models to the data using the `DoubleML` package in R. We will use the `mlr3learners` package for our estimators and also use `mlr3tuning` for hyperparameter tuning of our learners.
+We will evaluate their performance in estimating treatment effects using a range of evaluation metrics.

 ## Results